InMobi/sdk-sample-code-android/README.md

 **To continue integrating with the InMobi SDK, please see the [Integration Guidelines](https://support.inmobi.com/monetize/android-guidelines/) for Android.**

 ## New in this version
-    - Bug fixes and improvements
+    - AndroidX Migration.

 ## Requirements
 - Android 4.0.1 (API level 15) and higher
+- androidx.browser
-- android-support-v4.jar, r28
+- androidx.appcompat
-- android-recyclerview-v7.jar,r28
+- androidx.recyclerview
 - Picasso Library (picasso-2.71828.jar - available on JCenter)
-- Chrome Custom tabs dependency (needs to be added in build.gradle at app level)
 - **Recommended** Google Play Services 17.0.0

 ## License